shirish93/CoLing/README.md

 ```

 * Stripping the Nepali corpus of all vowels, to see how much 'one-off' words/misspellings decrease by.

 * Using 3-grams to replace rare words, such that vocabulary is not reduced.
 Kind of like a poor man's version of char-level embeddings.
+  Out of vocabulary words (OOV) are a problem.
+375 000 words >10 occurences.
+1.4 M words with usage less than that.
+  Mispellings + morphological complexity is a problem.
+  This is ALL strictly untrained.
+Difference with existing work.

 * Combining the above two, along with ways to retrofit them(look at the reference papers) to make sure multiple meanings of de-voweled words are preserved.
 This is STRICTLY work in progess.
 * Related to above: Need to be able to retrofit the Nepali trained model using a Nepali dictionary.
 The UChicago librarian had given offer of help, but has now gone AWOL.
 Need to reestablish contact and work on that.